steven-mi/wikidump/README.md

-# WikiExtractor
+# Wikidump

-In this fork we simplify the original wikidump-extractor code.
+This is a fork of the wikidump-extractor, in which we simplify the original source code.

 ## Getting Started
 Clone code and install required library: